TampereJS/tamperejs-org/README.md

 ## Proposing a change

 - Propose a change under GitHub Issues
-- Change is "accepted" for further work if
+- Change is accepted for further work if
-    - It has
+    - It has all the sections defined
-    - A mob of three or more people join the change
+    - A mob of 3+ people join and all agree the definition
-    - All agree that the change would would benefit the mission in a measurable way
+    - All agree that the change would benefit the mission in a measurable way

 ## Modules